filhei/OpenMP/report.md

 - Input arguments:
 1. char * restrict constant str, represents a three dimensional point.
 Must be formatted as "x_position y_position z_position", where each position is formatted as "SAB.CDE", S = + or -, A-E are numbers.
 2. Point * restrict p, pointer used to store the obtained Point.
+- For better performance the conversion from char type to short integer is not implemented using function atoi(), but rather char arithmetic and implicit cast.
+- Ailiasing is used through the keyword restrict in order to reduce number of loads.
+- All three coordinates are parsed to short before accessing pointers and storing as point type.

 ### index2str
 - Converts the cell distance from short to string for output.
 - Input arguments:
 1. char * str, pointer used to store the results.
 2. short s, a cell distance expressed as a four digit integer.
+- As in the str2point function we implement arithmetic on the char types and implicit cast insead of corresponding function itoa().

 ### i2str
 - Converts an int to char[].
 Is used to convert the count of how many times a distance appears.